Visitors walking towards the historic ruins at Port Arthur Historic Site, Tasmania.

 Port Arthur Historic Site Tickets & Self-Guided Tour

-This self-guided tour provides access to 30 historical buildings, ruins, gardens, and restored houses at the Port Arthur Historic Site.
-With an audio commentary available in English, French, German, Italian, Japanese, Korean, Mandarin, Spanish, Thai, and Vietnamese, you can explore this site for approximately four hours at your own pace.
-The tour covers significant areas such as the penitentiary, church, guard tower, and museum.
-Established in 1830 as a penal colony, Port Arthur is renowned as Australia's most well-preserved convict site, offering insights into early Australian history through interactive exhibits and guided audio tours.
+The Port Arthur Historic Site offers a self-guided tour that spans 30 historical buildings, ruins, gardens, and restored houses.
+With audio commentary available in English, French, German, Italian, Japanese, Korean, Mandarin, Spanish, Thai, and Vietnamese, visitors can explore the site at their own pace for around four hours.
+Key areas include the penitentiary, church, guard tower, and museum.
+Established as a penal colony in 1830, Port Arthur is celebrated as Australia's most well-preserved convict site, providing insights into early Australian history through interactive exhibits and guided audio tours.

 Explore Port Arthur Historic Site

-Your visit to the expansive Port Arthur Historic Site spans over 40 acres of restored houses, ruins, and heritage gardens.
-Founded in 1830 as a penal colony, this site vividly depicts life during Australia's convict era with key features like the penitentiary (built between 1839-1842), church (constructed in 1836 for 700 people), and a guard tower standing at 50 feet high.
-Visitors typically spend around two hours learning about the harsh conditions faced by convicts and understanding Port Arthur’s significant role in Australia's penal history.
+The expansive Port Arthur Historic Site covers over 40 acres of restored houses, ruins, and heritage gardens.
+Founded in 1830 as a penal colony, it vividly depicts life during Australia's convict era with significant features such as the penitentiary (built between 1839-1842), church (constructed in 1836 for 700 people), and a guard tower standing at 50 feet high.
+Visitors typically spend around two hours learning about the harsh conditions faced by convicts and understanding Port Arthur’s pivotal role in Australia's penal history.

 Visit Isle of the Dead

-The Isle of the Dead offers a fascinating cruise experience, where over 1,600 people are buried.
-Established as a burial ground for convicts from 1832 to 1947, it stands out as one of Port Arthur's most poignant locations.
-Covering approximately two acres with graves along its shoreline, visitors spend about an hour reflecting on the historical significance and natural beauty surrounding this solemn site.
+The Isle of the Dead provides an intriguing cruise experience, where over 1,600 people are buried.
+Established as a burial ground for convicts from 1832 to 1947, it is one of Port Arthur’s most poignant locations.
+Covering approximately two acres with graves along its shoreline, visitors spend about an hour reflecting on this site's historical significance and natural beauty.

 Discover Point Puer